KenSciResearch/fairMLHealth/README.md

+# New in Version 2.0!
+We've reorganized library to make things more intuitive and added some useful new features:
+* evaluate measures for regression analysis
+* stack stratified tables by cohort groups
+* use a single **compare** function to compare any number of models

 # fairMLHealth
 Tools and tutorials for evaluation of fairness and bias in healthcare applications of machine learning models.

 ## Resources
 - ### [Documentation and References](docs/README.md)